Paris in January 2023 – Quick Guide by a Local

 In January, Paris is on the top of the podium with the Paris Fashion Week.
 For the occasion, the biggest names in the field, people, and journalists flock to the capital of fashion to discover the new trends in prêt-à-porter and haute couture.

-Even if the catwalks and after-show parties are reserved for professionals and VIPs, the show also takes place in the street, particularly around major Parisian places such as the Grand Palais, the Palais Brongniart, or the Palais de Tokyo.
-It is not uncommon to meet stars, models, and fashion designers there, so keep your eyes open!
+Even if the catwalks and after-show parties are reserved for professionals and VIPs, the show also occurs in the street, particularly around major Parisian places such as the Grand Palais, the Palais Brongniart, and the Palais de Tokyo.
+It is common to meet stars, models, and fashion designers there, so keep your eyes open!

 FOOD FESTIVALS IN PARIS IN JANUARY